keithalewis/papers/um.md

 For example, the Black-Scholes/Merton model is specified by
 $M_t = (r, s\exp(\sigma B_t - \sigma^2t/2)$ and $D_t = \exp(-\rho t)$.
-No need for Ito's lemma, self-financing conditions, or PDE's.
+No need for Ito's lemma, self-financing conditions, or PDE's, much less the Hahn-Banach theorem.

 ## Canonical Deflator